JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step62](./steps/step62.png)

-So, I hope you liked this tutorial, if not take some time it’s not a race.
+So, I hope you liked this tutorial, if not... take some time it’s not a race.
 I will see you in the next tutorial where we will be talking about Helm Charts.